 Then, specify a point in the drawing where you want to insert the table.
 This point will be the top left corner point of the table.

 The legend table also functions as a summary or report of the analysis performed on the terrain.

-Through utilizing this feature, designers can not only perform advanced terrain analysis in the simplest and most efficient way possible but also gain valuable data and insights into a terrain from the stunning visualization produced by Plex-Earth 5D.
+By utilizing this feature, designers can not only perform advanced terrain analysis in the simplest and most efficient way possible but also gain valuable data and insights into terrain from the stunning visualization produced by Plex-Earth.

 We hope that you have found this tutorial on how to perform a terrain analysis, helpful.
 Feel free to contact us at email@example.com for any questions you may still have.

 Don't have Plex-Earth yet?
 Explore all the features and potential benefits of this software; install a fully functional 7-day free trial of Plex-Earth now!

 AutoCAD Version: 2023, 2022 , 2021 , 2020 , 2019 , 2018 , 2017 , 2016

 Civil 3D® Version: 2023, 2022 , 2021 , 2020 , 2019 , 2018 , 2017 , 2016